-- Clue 2: I’m hidden behind something rectangle, bright, and turned on by a button (TV).
+- 2: I’m hidden behind something rectangle, bright, and turned on by a button (TV).

-- Clue 3: Find me under something that is black and white, that has pedals and makes a nice sound (piano).
+- 3: Find me under something that is black and white, that has pedals, and makes a nice sound (piano).

 Pick any of your children’s favorite books and have a go at acting them out.
 The adult can read the story, and the children listen and act out the story as they hear and understand the language.
-Pick the book depending on language level and child’s interest.
+Pick the book depending on the language level and the child’s interest.
 You could even film the acting out and then watch it back as a family.
-For an advanced language development activity, teach them about the elements of a story.
+For a more advanced activity, teach them about the elements of a story.

 Get them in the kitchen!
-Recipes are often language-rich and include new vocabulary, so they work wonders for language development.
-Before you start, pick out the key words from the recipe and chat about it with your children like ‘half,’ ‘whisk,’ or ‘weigh.’
-It doesn’t need to be baking, you could try making jam on toast, whizzing up a smoothie, or even homemade play doh!
+Recipes have really useful language and include new vocabulary, so they work wonders for language development.
+Before you start, pick out the keywords from the recipe and chat about it with your children like ‘half,’ ‘whisk,’ or ‘weigh.’
+It doesn’t need to be baking, you could try making jam on toast, whizzing up a smoothie, or even homemade play-doh!

 Either choose a recipe that matches your child’s skill/language level or rewrite out the recipe using more simple language.
 Read out the instructions for your child to listen to and follow.
 You can also support them to read it themselves.
 Add little pictures to create more visual instructions.

 - Toast in the toaster until golden brown